cknitin/SOLID-Principles/README.md

 # OCP (Open-Closed Principle)
 Open close principle state that a software module/class is open for extension and closed for modification

+     Public class SavingAccount
+     {
+         //Other method and property and code
+         Public decimal CalculateInterest(AccountType accountType)
+         {
+             If(AccountType=="Regular")
+             {
+                 //Calculate interest for regular saving account based on rules and
+                 // regulation of bank
+                Interest = balance * 0.4;
+                 If(balance < 1000) interest -= balance * 0.2;
+                 If(balance < 50000) interest += amount * 0.4;
+             }
+             else if(AccountType=="Salary")
+             {
+                 //Calculate interest for saving account based on rules and regulation of
+                 //bank
+                 Interest = balance * 0.5;
+             }
+         }
+     }

+ Solution

+     Interface ISavingAccount
+     {
+        //Other method and property and code
+        decimal CalculateInterest();
+     }

+     Public Class RegularSavingAccount : ISavingAccount
+     {
+       //Other method and property and code related to Regular Saving account
+       Public decimal CalculateInterest()
+       {
+         //Calculate interest for regular saving account based on rules and
+         // regulation of bank
+         Interest = balance * 0.4;
+         If(balance < 1000) interest -= balance * 0.2;
+         If(balance < 50000) interest += amount * 0.4;
+       }
+     }

+     Public Class SalarySavingAccount : ISavingAccount
+     {
+       //Other method and property and code related to Salary Saving account`
+       Public decimal CalculateInterest()
+       {
+         //Calculate interest for saving account based on rules and regulation of
+         //bank
+         Interest = balance * 0.5;
+       }
+     }

 # LSP (Liskov's Substitution Principle)
 The Liskov Substitution Principle (LSP) states that "you should be able to use any derived class instead of a parent class and have it behave in the same manner without modification".
 It ensures that a derived class does not affect the behavior of the parent class,